 Consider refusing the COA application if:

-• An applicant can object to the section 98E refusal decision ('too complex' finding).
+An applicant can object to the section 98E refusal decision ('too complex' finding).
 Prior to 1 July 2015 if the objection was disallowed, the customer could apply straight to court for a departure from their assessment.
-From 1 July 2015, a person may apply to the AAT for a first review of the decision where the matter has been determined by Objections as being too complex
+Currently, a person may apply to the ART for a first review of the decision where the matter has been determined by Objections as being too complex

 See References for a link to the Child Support Guide 2.6.3, A decision to refuse to change an assessment.